 Tweet We have been having an email conversation with Julie about a few of the finer details of dehydrating full meals.
 She had a couple of excellent questions that we decided were well worth sharing here.
 Over to Julie’s email: I’ve recently bought your ebook “Food to Go”, which I’ve found a huge help for […]

+Tweet Ah, vegetarian backpacking food.
+What a popular topic.
+In this article we follow up with some additional vegetarian recipes from one of our readers, Sonia.
 Regular readers will recall the yummy Marrakech curried stew, the Massaman curry and how to dehydrate rice recipes Sonia shared in her first article: Vegetarian Hiking food.
 In this article […]

 Tweet We love it when readers share information and new ideas.
 Sonja contacted us recently about Food to Go and asked how many vegetarian recipes there were in the eBook.
 She is heads off on many multiday trips in Australia and was looking for some new ideas.
 There is a vegetarian backpacking food section in […]

 Finding protein to add to meals when you are hiking or bushwalking can be challenging.
 Without refrigeration, your backpacking food options options are limited to either prepackaged (like tuna), dehydrated at home or a pre-dried meat such as jerky or sausages like salami .
 In this article we discuss using La Chang or Chinese sausage as a great option to add to fresh food when you are backpacking in the bush.

 Tweet We’ve been lucky enough to receive a large quantity of Strive dehydrated food.
 No, not from Strive but another unnamed source who had a bit “spare”.
 Each pack is 350 grams and is a Meal Compliment containing dehydrated Vegetables and Lentils.
 The estimated cost (as we can’t see them on the Strive website) is […]